+Disclaimer The information provided on this website is for educational purpose and not to be considered as investing or trading advice.
 The investment and trading has to be done on sole discretion and www.daytradingshares.com or any person related to this site Should not be held responsible for the outcome.

 Copyright © 2007-2017, www.daytradingshares.com.
 All Rights Reserved.

-What is FII and who are they?
+What is the meaning of FII and DII

 Impact of FII investment in Indian stock market